Gabriela Montero: Concerts

 Montero's first CD release consisted of one disc of music by Rachmaninov, Chopin, and Liszt, and a second of improvisations.
 Her CD Bach and Beyond contains improvisations on Bach themes, and topped the charts for several months.
 In February 2008, her follow-up recording of improvisations, Baroque, received 5-star reviews from BBC Music Magazine and Classic FM.

 Montero's Bach and Beyond was given the "Choc de la musique de l'année" award in 2006 from the French magazine Le Monde de la musique.
 She also received the Keyboard Instrumentalist of the Year award at the ECHO Preis Award in Munich.
 In 2007, ECHO Preis awarded her the Klassik-ohne-Grenzen Award for her Bach and Beyond CD.
 In 2009, her album Baroque was nominated for a Grammy Award in two categories (Best Crossover Category and Best Producer Category).
 A more recent album (2015) - featuring her own composition for piano and orchestra "Ex Patria", Rachmaninov's Piano Concerto No.2, and 3 freestyle improvisations - won the Grammy for Best Classical Album at the 2015 Latin Grammy Awards.
 She has also been profiled on CBS's 60 Minutes in a segment entitled "The Gift".

+For creative dissent

+In May 2024, Montero received the Václav Havel Prize for Creative Dissent for "engaging in creative dissent, exhibiting courage and creativity to challenge injustice and live in truth".
+At the ceremony held in June, she performed her latest composition, "Canaima: A Quintet for Piano and Strings".